Getting Started

 2. Install the Desktop Hub

-- Move Music Hub into
+- On macOS, move Music Hub into

 3. Add Your Library